briatte/srqm/Datasets/README.md

 	save ess2008.dta, replace

-Variables that appear in the documentation but not in the dataset are part of the overall ESS rotating module.
+Variables that appear in the documentation but not in the dataset are part of the overall ESS rotating module (thanks to the ESS data team for the precision).

 * * *